vocdoni/developer-portal/docs/sdk/index.md

 # Vocdoni SDK

-The Vocdoni SDK is a convenient way to interact with the Vocdoni Protocol through the [API](/vocdoni-api), allowing anyone to create, manage and participate in voting processes and collective decision-making.
+The Vocdoni SDK is a convenient way to interact with the Vocdoni Protocol through the [API][vocdoni-api], allowing anyone to create, manage and participate in voting processes and collective decision-making.
 The SDK is the primary mode by which developers should interface with Vocdoni - if you think the SDK is missing functionality you need, please [get in touch][chat].

 ### Start by following along with the [SDK tutorial][tutorial]